 What are the legal requirements for holding stray animals?

 The State of Wisconsin (SS.
-173.23) requires that stray animals be held seven days to allow the owner opportunity to claim the animal.
+173.23) requires that stray animals be held four days to allow the owner opportunity to claim the animal.
 If the animal is not claimed during that time, it becomes the property of FVHA and can be placed for adoption.

 How are animal abuse reports handled?